ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

    enter key for the dropdown, while other keys like alphabet keys for the editor.
 2. The typical role of the mention popup is `listbox` which shows the list of users to select from and typing texts to filter the dropdown similar to `combobox`.
 The `nimble-combobox` internally uses the `nimble-list-option` as a default slot element.
+3. In `nimble-list-option`, even if the `value` attribute is not specified, it considers the text content as its value, whereas in the `nimble-menu`, we need to handle the `id` value if it is not passed from the client application in the slot elements.

 _Host Classes_